Pandemic-related budget cuts leave travelers with rough roads, outdated airports and fewer transit options

 Traffic that plummeted by half in April has rebounded to about 90 percent of pre-pandemic levels on average nationally, according to the Federal Highway Administration.
 More driving means more trips to the gas station — and more gas tax revenue.

 AASHTO said state transportation agencies have lost $16 billion in revenue so far this year.
-However, the organization has downgraded its projections of a five-year shortfall to $37 billion from $50 billion.
+However, the organization has reduced its projections of a five-year shortfall to $37 billion from $50 billion.

 Like Virginia, some states and cities say they’re finding ways to keep new work moving.